taikedz/bash-builder/README.md

 #### Syntax post-processor

-A syntactic post-processor is implemented as of 5.3 !
+A syntactic post-processor is implemented as of 5.3, which seeks and replaces special strings starting with `$%`

-It's quite basic, but will expand in feature set over time, to overcome some of the more limiting facets of bash programming

-Of note for now:
+Specify `BBSYNTAX=off` in your `bashrc` file to disable syntax post-processing.

 **Function signatures**